salesforce/ctrl/README.md

 3. Get the model files from `gs://sf-ctrl/seqlen256_v1.ckpt/` or `gs://sf-ctrl/seqlen512_v1.ckpt/`.

 The model architecture is identical for both checkpoints.
 The former is trained with lower training sequence length (256) while the latter is trained with a larger one (512).
-We plan to update the models (with the appropriate version tags) as we continue to train them longer and on more data.
-Our current recommendation is to use the `256_v1` model unless you have a strong reason not to.
+We plan to update the models (with the appropriate version tags) as we continue to train them longer and on more data. **Our current recommendation is to use the `256_v1` model unless you have a strong reason not to.
+If you have no preference for domain, `Links` is always a good first choice.**

 [With `gsutil` installed](https://cloud.google.com/storage/docs/gsutil_install), you can simply run `gsutil -m cp -r gs://sf-ctrl/seqlen256_v1.ckpt/ .` for copying the model checkpoint over.